codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 ### Explanation: CDK Stack

-We structure our CDK stack as follows:
+As you can see in the [GitHub repository](https://github.com/codetalkio/the-stack/tree/part-2-automatic-deployments), we structure our CDK stack as follows:

 - `deployment/`: The root folder for all things CDK
   - `bin/`: The entry point for all our stacks
     - `deployment.ts`: Our "executable" that CDK run run (defined in `cdk.json`)